aquemy/DOLAP_2019_supplementary_material/README.md

 # Pipeline prototype and configuration

-The configuration space for the pipeline is composed of three oprations.
+The configuration space for the pipeline is composed of three operations.
 For each operations there are 4, 5 and 4 possible operators.
 Each operator has between 0 and 3 specific parameter(s).
 For each parameter, there is between 2 and 4 possible values.
 The final pipeline configuration space has a total of **4750** possible configurations.

 ## Pipeline prototype